How much is Jason Oppenheim Net Worth? See how this Selling Sunset star makes money!! - The Courier

 He was born in Palo Alto, California, in April 1977.
 To get a college degree, he went to Berkeley and then to the UC Berkeley School of Law.

-When Oppenheim started The Oppenheim Group, he was the president and founder.
+When Oppenheim started The Oppenheim Group, he was the president and founder of the oppenheim group.
 Today, he is the president and founder of the company.
 He and his real estate agents were on a Netflix show called Selling Sunset that started in 2019.
-Jason Oppenheim was named one of the best real estate agents in the United States by the Wall Street Journal in 2019.
+Jason Oppenheim was named one of the best american real estate broker in the United States by the Wall Street Journal in 2019.

 He was also named the best agent in the Hollywood Hills/Sunset Strip area by the Journal.
 From 2003 to 2007, he worked for O’Melveny & Myers as a lawyer there.
 Kris Humphries, Orlando Bloom, Chloe Grace Moretz, Taye Diggs, Dakota Johnson, Jessica Alba, and more are some of his clients.